bitnami/containers/CONTRIBUTING.md

 1. Fork this repository, develop, and test your changes.
 2. Submit a pull request.

+***NOTE***: To make the Pull Requests' (PRs) testing and merging process easier, please submit changes to multiple containers in separate PRs.

 ### Requirements

 When submitting a PR make sure that: